Step 4: Choose a Theme

 Treasure Survivorship

 Set sail on a grand adventure with this pirate-themed event.
-Have guests don their best swashbuckling garb and hand out treasure maps leading guests to food tables, information booths, or craft tables.
+Have guests don their best swashbuckling garb and hand out treasure maps leading guests to food tables, information booths, craft tables, and hidden prizes.

 Laughter Is the Best Medicine

-Get guests giggling with clowns, a humorous speaker, laughter yoga, or anything else you can think of that will tickle their funny bones.
+Get guests giggling with clowns, a humorous speaker, a local improv troupe, laughter yoga, or anything else you can think of that will tickle their funny bones.
+Stock up on wacky masks, oversized sunglasses, wild wigs, and other novelty accessories to use as props for a photoshoot.
+Your guests can look back at their silly photos and remember the fun they had at your event.

 The Art of Healing